Multi-party period of the Republic of Turkey: 2013–2017

 Although the 2013 protests in Turkey started as a response against the removal of Taksim Gezi Park in Istanbul, they have sparked riots across the country in cities such as Izmir and Ankara as well.
 Three and a half million people are estimated to have taken an active part in almost 5,000 demonstrations across Turkey connected with the original Gezi Park protest.
 Twenty-two people were killed and more than 8,000 were injured, many critically.

 In August 2014, Turkish Prime Minister Recep Tayyip Erdoğan won Turkey's first direct presidential election.

 In the Turkish parliamentary elections of 1 November 2015, the AKP won back the absolute majority in parliament: 317 of the 550 seats.
 CHP won 134 seats, HDP 59 seats, MHP 40 seats.

 Since 2013, in the conflict between Islamic State of Iraq and the Levant (ISIL) and Turkish government, 304 civilians were killed by ISIL attacks across Turkey, excluding the 2015 Ankara bombings allegedly perpetrated by ISIL in which 109 civilians died; the bombings were the deadliest terror attack in modern Turkish history.

 On 15 July 2016, factions within the Turkish military attempted to overthrow President Recep Tayyip Erdoğan, citing growing non-secularism and censorship as motivation for the attempted coup.
 The coup was blamed by the government on the influence of the vast network led by U.S.-based Muslim cleric Fethullah Gülen.
 In the aftermath of the failed coup, major purges have occurred, including that of military officials, police officers, judges, governors and civil servants, as well as factions within the media.
 There have been allegations of torture in connection with these purges.

 On 16 April 2017, a constitutional referendum was voted in, although narrowly and divided.
 The referendum created a presidential republic.
 Many observers and European states viewed the referendum as an "enabling act" and see it as "democratically backsliding".

 2018–present

 President Erdoğan was re-elected on 24 June 2018.
 Erdoğan's party, the AKP, won a majority in the parliament with its ally, the MHP, in the parliamentary election.
 The opposition CHP considered the election unfair.

-In October 2018, Saudi journalist Jamal Khashoggi was assassinated at the Saudi consulate in Istanbul.

 Between 9 October and 25 November 2019, Turkey conducted a military offensive into north-eastern Syria.

 In May 2023, Erdoğan won a third presidential term, with AK Party and its allies holding a parliamentary majority in a divisive general election.